 Story Powered Schools - internal evaluation

 In 2017, the first year of Nal’ibali’s USAID-funded Story Powered Schools project, we sought to grow a culture of reading in 240 rural schools in KwaZulu-Natal and the Eastern Cape.
 Two members of Nal’ibali’s internal research and innovation team visited 10 schools from the 2017 (year 1) cohort to investigate the degree and nature of project take-up: four schools in September 2017, and six schools in March 2018.

-This mid-year data analysis report examines key output and outcome trends in relation to Nal’ibali’s theory of change.
+Every six months, Nal’ibali produces an internal data analysis report that examines key outcomes and outputs in relation to Nal’ibali’s theory of change.
 It includes an overview of key growth metrics, including flagship event reach, people trained and reading clubs registered, and situates these in the context of the national population.
-It examines some key quality indicators, such as number of children per reading club, number of adult volunteers per reading club, and trends in adult-to-child ratio.
+It examines key quality indicators, such as number of children per reading club, number of adult volunteers per reading club, and trends in adult-to-child ratio.
 It analyses reading club sustainability and turnover over time, and begins to interrogate whether long-running reading clubs exhibit different characteristics.
 And it provides an overview of reading material targeting, reading clubs’ access to reading material, and reading material distribution in relation to language groups in the population at large.

 Nal’ibali print reading material pilots: external evaluation